d2l-ai/d2l-en/chapter_explainability/explainability-linear.md

     print(f'{data.feat_col[i]:>8}: {regr.coef_[i]:.2f}')
 ```

 Any of these coefficients tells us the conditional dependency between a specific feature and the target when all the other features remain constant.
-Take :numref:`eq_xdl-linear-reg` as an example.
+Take :eqref:`eq_xdl-linear-reg` as an example.
 On one hand, increasing feature $x_j$ by one unit leads to a change of $\hat{y}$ by $w_j$ when all the other features are fixed.
 If $w_j$ is positive, $\hat{y}$ will be increased by $|w_j|$; otherwise, it will be decreased by the same amount.
 Note that if $x_j$ is a categorical variable, changing $x_j$ by one unit may mean switching it from one category to the other (e.g., from female=0 to male=1), which depends on how categories are encoded.
 Moreover, if features were transformed (e.g., in the log scale) before training, such transformation details are needed for interpreting the coefficients precisely.
 On the other hand, the intercept $b$ anchors the regression line or surface in the right place: it can be interpreted as the predicted output you would obtain when setting all the features to zero.
-Note that it may not have a meaningful interpretation since sometimes $x_j$ cannot take  value 0 (e.g., blood pressure cannot be 0).
+However, oftentimes it does not have a meaningful interpretation, especially when $x_j$ cannot take value 0 (e.g., blood pressure cannot be 0).

 In the following example, we increase a patient's age by one year and check the influence on the predicted cholesterol level.
 The empirical result exactly supports our mathematical analysis.